 Rule 6.
 Documentation, records and reports

+NEW 8: In developing the agenda, the Bureau will engage contracting parties in identifying and suggesting strategic issues and topics which merit SPG attention.
+The Bureau will make the call for such topics with the necessary explanatory paper 90 days prior to the SPG meeting and will select the top 5 strategic issues for SPG discussions.

-The Secretariat, in consultation with the Chairperson and the Vice-Chairperson of the CPM will prepare a provisional agenda and make it available to the members of the SPG no less than 45 days prior to the relevant SPG meeting.
+The CPM Chairperson and the Vice-Chairperson will prepare a provisional agenda.
+The Secretariat will make it publicly available on the IPP no less than 45 days prior to the relevant SPG meeting.

 Other meeting documents will be made available as soon as possible after the preparation of the provisional agenda and preferably no less than 14 days prior to the meeting.